dcheema6/nodeJs-nativescript-sample/README.md

 # Notes
-* I built the UI using native script with angular, underestimating the learning curve of Native script it took me lot longer than I thought it would.
+* I built the UI using **NativeScript with Angular**, underestimating the learning curve of NativeScript took me lot longer than I thought it would.
 * Backend is deployed to **GCP AppEngine** and live at url: https://game-search-57266.appspot.com (I will take it down by the end of Feb 2020).
 * Front end is configured to connect to the serveless backend, hence there is no need to run it locally.
 * I chose to migrate the data from games.json to **Cloud MySQL** for better performence and less hastle for anyone trying to run this app.